andrewheiss/democracy-ngo-cooperation/Writing/do_democracies_discourage.md

 # Software

-All the graphs, tables, and model results can be replicated using code available at [https://github.com/andrewheiss/Media-and-NGOs](https://github.com/andrewheiss/Media-and-NGOs) and the following open source software:
+All the graphs, tables, and model results can be replicated using code available at [https://github.com/andrewheiss/democracy-ngo-cooperation](https://github.com/andrewheiss/democracy-ngo-cooperation) and the following open source software:

 \

 \begingroup \hangstart

+Hlavac, Marek. *stargazer: LaTeX code and ASCII text for well-formatted regression and summary statistics tables.* 2014.
+Version 5.0.

+Imai, Kosuke, Gary King, and Olivia Lau. *relogit: Rare Events Logistic Regression for Dichotomous Dependent Variables.* Version 4.2-1

 R Core Team. *R: A Language and Environment for Statistical Computing.* Vienna, Austria: R Foundation for Statistical Computing, 2013.
 Version 3.0.2.

 Wickham, Hadley. *ggplot2: Elegant Graphics for Data Analysis.* Springer New York, 2009.
 Version 0.9.3.1.

 \endgroup

 # References
 \setlength{\parindent}{-0.2in}